thanujadax/thanujadax.github.io/index.md

 Since it's difficult to measure directly, we propse a method to estimate the thickness using image statistics alone by modeling the relationship between image similarity and the distance between the two images using [gaussian processes]({{site.url}}/mldsc#gaussianprocesses).

 [Source code (experimental)](https://github.com/thanujadax/gpthickness) | [Manuscript in preparation]

-## Robotic Utility Vehicles
-[on going]

-Currently we are working on a prototype that demonstrate simultaneous localization and mapping, and autonomous navigation in outdoor environments.

 ## Automatic quantification of changes of myelination and multi-synaptic boutons due to tutor exposure in songbirds
 [on going]